Nivola/nivola/README.md

 - Move to folder nivola/deploy/k8s

 ### Minikube start
-Start your minikube with the docker driver, replacing <WORKSPACE> with folder where you downloaded projects.
+Start your minikube with the docker driver, replacing replacing placeholder <WORKSPACE> with folder where you downloaded projects.
 We suggest that minikube process starts in a docker network "nivolanet" for being reachable from CLI and Nginx.
 ```
 $ minikube start --driver=docker --cpus=4 --mount=true --mount-string="<WORKSPACE>:/pkgs" --network nivolanet